Kakamotobi/Learned/Computer Network/Computer-Network.md

 ## Related Concepts
 - **TCP/IP Protocol Suite**
   - The set of rules or algorithms which define the ways of how two entities can communicate across the network.
+  - i.e., defines how data should travel across the Internet.
 - **Domain Name System(DNS) Server**
   - Special servers that match up the web address(URL) that we type in our browsers to their actual IP addresses.
+  - The browser looks up the domain name in the DNS to find the website's real IP address in order to retrieve the website.
+- **Packet**
+  - Format in which data is sent from the server ot the client.
 - **Port**
   - A logical channel through which data can be sent/received to an application.
   - Any host may have multiple applications running, and each of these applications is identified using the port number on which they are running.